 I have a number of talks and workshops that I can present.
 These are listed below in three categories: DNA; Beginners; and General Topics, which covers everything else.
 I am also preparing new talks and it may be possible to develop a talk or workshop if you have a specific need.

 Talks are available in person (when safe to do so) or online.
 I can provide my own Zoom account to support online talks and events.

 - Introduction to DNA for Family Historians – this hour long lecture is a high level overview of how DNA can help with family history research.
 Covering the basics of the types of DNA tests available and what information you can gain from DNA testing to help your family history.
 This talk is designed for experienced family historians who have not yet used DNA to support their research.
 I am presenting this talk to West Middlesex FHS on 17 August 2023.

 - DNA Test Taken, Now What? – this talk is for people who have taken a DNA test but need guidance on how to explore the results at the various companies and learn where to find the relevant information from the results.
-This talk is online and available to watch for a fee via the Society of Genealogists.
+This talk should be available online via the Society of Genealogists again soon.

 - DNA Test Plan – Considering the Options – once you have done an initial DNA test for yourself, you start to consider who else to test or where else to test to increase the information you can gain from DNA.
 This talk discusses the considerations when decided who, what, where, when and why to test.